 With it’s easy-to-use and easy-to-start interface along with fantastic features, Vend is the POS system to turn to if you want to get the most out of your dollar.

 Vend bills itself as the “world’s easiest POS to use.”
-And while the jury’s out on that statement, we can safely say that their user interface is incredibly intuitive, allowing for even the newest POS user to get an easy start selling.
+And while the jury’s out on that, we can safely say that their user interface is incredibly intuitive, allowing for even the newest POS user to get an easy start selling.

-And if you have an ecommerce store, you might be able to seamlessly integrate it with Vend POS.
+And if you have an ecommerce store, you can seamlessly integrate it with Vend POS.
 Shopify, BigCOmmerce, and WooCommerce all integrate with their service, making it easy to consolidate your online and in-person activities.

 Pricing starts at $99 a month and includes no transaction fees.